 Training Hubs: These hubs provide training and capacity-building activities for researchers.
 They utilize the shared data for educational purposes and contribute to the development of data management skills within the consortium.

-Researchers seeking to Acquire Data: External researchers seeking access to the HE²AT Center's datasets must follow the data access procedures outlined in this DMP.
+Researchers Requests to Acquire Data: External researchers seeking access to the HE²AT Center's datasets must follow the data access procedures outlined in this DMP.
 They are required to comply with data transfer agreements, ethical guidelines, and any conditions set by the Data Access Committee (DAC).

-2. Purpose

 Purpose

-The Data Management Plan (DMP) aims to establish comprehensive procedures and standards for transferring, processing, storing, and accessing data within the HE²AT Center program.
-This plan aims to ensure data integrity, security, and availability while facilitating effective data sharing and collaboration among all stakeholders.
+The Data Management Plan (DMP) aims to establish comprehensive procedures and standards for transferring, processing, storing, and accessing data within the HE²AT Center project.
+This plan aims to ensure data integrity, security, and availability, while facilitating effective data sharing and collaboration among all stakeholders.

 Specifically, the DMP seeks to:

 Standardize Data Management Practices: Define uniform procedures and standards to streamline data handling processes across the consortium, ensuring consistency and reliability.